Quality B2B content is what your SEO strategy needs to succeed.

 2. Leverage collaboration

-Guest posts can help you achieve a variety of content marketing goals, including brand awareness and authority building.
+Guest posts can help you achieve various content marketing goals, including brand awareness and authority building.

-Reach out and explore teaming up with other B2B companies who have a similar target audience but aren’t competitors.
-You can offer to share content for their websites or platforms while they do the same on yours, or you can create a joint piece of content, like an exclusive infographic.
+Reach out and explore teaming up with other B2B companies with a similar target audience but aren’t competitors.
+You can offer to share content for their websites or platforms while they do the same on yours.
+Or you can create a joint piece of content, like an exclusive infographic or original research report.

 3. Use paid social ads

 When creating your ads, find ways to make them stand out without being sales-y or cheesy.
 Using captivating insights, stories, testimonials, and free resources can do the trick.

 Here’s an example of ServiceNow offering a free ebook showing how businesses can proactively monitor IT risks in real-time (using their product, of course):

 B2B content performance changes over time.
 You need to keep auditing your website and monitoring conversions to understand whether your strategy is working.

 How frequently you conduct audits may depend on your industry, budget, niche, bandwidth, and content volume, but it’s a good idea to start by running content audits at least twice a year.